pantson/pantson-cerberusx-appodeal/README.md

 ### Compatibility
 Tested with CerburusX version V2019-10-13 and Appodeal 2.6.0

-Ypur apps minimum API level will be raised to API 21.
+Your apps minimum API level will be raised to API 21.
 This is to fix the multidexing issues.

-### Manual ammedments to files
+### Manual ammedments to files for CX version before V2020-01-01

+These changes are only required if running on an older version

 Compile your application and then ammend these files.
 This only has to be done once (unless you remove your build folder)